 Saturday, 12th October at 2.30 pm St Ann's Sale M33 3GD (Church Road West)

-An opportunity to play the two manual organ here.
-Built by the Manchester firm of Wadsworth Brothers in 1905 for Northwich Primitive Methodist Church, it was transferred here in 1980, the previous pipe organ by Harrison & Harrison (1889 - three manuals & 31 speaking stops) having been removed in 1954.
+Built by the Manchester firm of Wadsworth Brothers in 1905 for Northwich P.M.
+Church, it was transferred here in 1980, the previous pipe organ by Harrison & Harrison (1889 - three manuals & 31 speaking stops) having been removed in 1954.
 Ten members attended with three or four of them sampling the instruments capabilities.

 Saturday, 23rd November at 2.00 pm St Paul's Sale M33 7YA

-With helpful advice for those who are asked to play the organ (temporarily or permanently) for service accompaniment.
-Would members please alert those who might find this afternoon course helpful.
+"De-mystifying the Organ" - With helpful advice for those who are asked to play the organ (temporarily or permanently) for service accompaniment.

 Saturday, 18th January 2.30 pm

 Lancastrian Theatre Organ Trust, Alexandra Road, Peel Green, Eccles M30 7HJ

 A visit to this contantly growing and working museum to sample the lighter side of the organ world.
 Further details in the next newsletter